Drunxfish/Drunxfish/README.md

 👋 Hi, I'm Alexandre!

-🧑🏻‍💻 I'm a Junior Software Developer with a passion for coding and creating innovative solutions.
+🧑🏻‍💻 I'm a student and now Intern Backend Software Engineer with a passion for coding and creating innovative solutions.
 🧩 I love solving problems and learning new technologies 💻 to build efficient and user-friendly applications 🌐.
 🌍 From web development to ⚙️ backend systems, I’m always eager to improve and work on exciting projects 🔧.
 🌱 My goal is to grow as a developer and contribute to creating meaningful digital experiences ✨.